andreskrey/readability.php/README.md

 - Keep up with Readability.js changes
 - Add a small template engine for the __toString() method, instead of using a hardcoded one.
+- Replace all the `iterator_to_array` calls with a custom PHP generator that keeps track of the removed or altered nodes.

 ## How it works